Marguerite de La Rocque: Literary representations

 Marguerite's story was first recorded by Queen Marguerite de Navarre, in her work Heptaméron (published posthumously in 1558), in François de Belleforest's Histoires tragiques (5th volume, 1570) and André Thevet's Cosmographie (1575).
 The Queen of Navarre's account of Marguerite's adventures was a romantic tale, based on information provided by "Captain Roberval"; Thevet, who claimed he was told the story by Marguerite herself, offered more precise details, describing the journey, the settlers onboard the ships, and the location of the Isle of Demons.
 Text comparisons show that Thevet was at least familiar with the Queen's and de Belleforest's earlier accounts.

 Marguerite de la Rocque's story has provided inspiration for several modern writers.
-One of the first was Irish-born, Montreal-based George Martin, who in 1887 published a long narrative poem entitled "The Legend of Marguerite".
+One of the first was Irish-born, Montreal-based George Martin, who in 1887 published a long narrative poem entitled The Legend of Marguerite.
 In 1916, Isabel Ecclestone Mackay's narrative poem about her was published.
 In 1949, Dinah Silveira de Queirós published Margarida La Rocque: a ilha do demônios, inspired by Thevet's Cosmography; the Brazilian novel was translated into Spanish and French.
 In 1960, George Woodcock composed a verse play for CBC Radio entitled The Island of Demons.

 In 1975, historian Elizabeth Boyer wrote the novel Marguerite de la Roque: A Story of Survival; and in 1983, A Colony of One: The History of a Brave Woman.
 In 1995, Donald Wilson Stanley Ryan republished George Martin's The Legend of Marguerite, over a century after its original publication, adding an explanatory introduction for the Breakwater Books edition.
 Charles Goulet's novel was entitled The Isle of Demons (2000), and Joan Elizabeth Goodman wrote a young adult novel in 2002 entitled Paradise.
 In 2003, Douglas Glover published Elle: A Novel, which won that year's Governor General's Literary Award for Fiction.
 Robert Chafe wrote a bilingual play called Isle of Demons, first produced in 2004.
 Canadian poet bpNichol depicted her in his poem "lament".
 British writer Sara Maitland discusses the story in A Book of Silence (2008) and in a short story, "The Tale of the Valiant Demoiselle," in Far North and Other Dark Tales (2008).
 Also in 2008, Annamarie Beckel wrote the novel Silence of Stone (published by Breakwater Books), about Marguerite's life on the island and later life.
 In 2016, Theatre Passe Muraille produced a play called Elle, an adaptation by Severn Thompson of Douglas Glover's novel.
-Swedish author Karolina Ramqvistreferences Marguerite's marooning, as well as de la Navarre's and Thevet's accounts, in her Björnkvinnan from 2020.
+Swedish author Karolina Ramqvist references Marguerite's marooning, as well as de la Navarre's and Thevet's accounts, in her Björnkvinnan from 2020.
 The 2025 novel Isola by Allegra Goodman is also about Marguerite de la Rocque.